palette-software/PaletteInsightAgent/README.md

 Until Palette Insight Agent or Palette Insight Watchdog services are still displayed in the Services console, you cannot manually re-install Palette Insight Agent.

-#### Alternative configurations

-Settings can be manually edited in [Config/Config.yml](PaletteInsightAgent/Config/Config.yml)

-* Proxy configurations have to be placed under the `Webservice` key
-* In case `readonly` user is not enabled in your Tableau Server, you need to provide Tableau repo credentials manually under the `TableauRepo` key

 ### Start the Agent